MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration.md

 # Set up and configure Microsoft Defender for Endpoint Plan 1 (preview)

 As a preview customer, you likely have assistance in setting up and configuring Defender for Endpoint Plan 1.
-This article includes information on how to plan, configure, and onboard to Defender for Endpoint Plan 1.
+However, just in case you're curious about what the setup and configuration process looks like, use this article as a guide.

-The general setup and configuration process (described in this article) is as follows:
+The general setup and configuration process for Defender for Endpoint Plan 1 (preview) is as follows:

 1. [Review the requirements](#review-the-requirements) (including licensing and device requirements)
 2. [Plan your deployment](#plan-your-deployment)